jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

     (i) the name of the motor vehicle trader:
     (ii) the residential address of the motor vehicle trader:
     (iii) the name and residential address of the motor vehicle trader:
+    (iv) the email address of the motor vehicle trader:
   (b) in the case of a motor vehicle trader who applied for registration as a company,—
     (i) the name of the company:
     (ii) the address of the company's registered office: